swallowcamel/nancywiki/Hosting-nancy-with-asp.net.md

       </handlers>
     </system.webServer>

+That's all you need to do to get up and running.

 ## BootStrapping

 By default, the Nancy HTTP Handler will use the built in "BootStrapper Locator" for identifying the best BootStrapper to kick-start Nancy.
 This behaviour should be fine for most scenarios; but if you want to take control over which BootStrapper is used, you can do so using the Web.Config: